This article is brought to you by Aura.

 If you’ve been to a site like this recently, you need to make sure your device hasn’t been compromised.

-🔎 Scan your devices for viruses — for free.
-Aura’s all-in-one digital security solution can scan all of your devices for malware and help prevent you from being hacked.
-Try Aura for free and protect yourself from hacker and cybercriminals.
+🔎 Scan all of your devices for viruses.
+Aura’s all-in-one digital security solution can scan all of your devices for malware and help prevent you from being hacked — plans start at just $3/month.

 Examples of Fake Websites: PayPal, the DMV, and USPS